 Holbein is made in Japan and feels very technically produced.
 There are advantages and disadvantages to that.
 The paint is extremely consistent across a wide spectrum of colours (167 colours apparently) but also they produce a lot of mixes that an artist should be wary of.
 Verditer blue?
 I rank these a half-step above Gamblin, and as such don’t use them a ton.
 The two paints have pretty similar personalities overall, but Holbein is just a bit stiffer out of the tube.
 3.5 out of 5.

 Lefranc and Bourgeois are a very old French paint manufacturer.
 The history is worth reading.
 Their oil paint is now reorganized, and separated between Lefranc and Lefranc & Bourgeois Fine – I haven’t used these “new” lines, so I can’t comment on them specifically.
-I have heard they are now produced in the same (French) plant as Winsor & Newton, and that the quality seems to have dropped somewhat.
+I have read they are now produced in the same (French) plant as Winsor & Newton, and that the quality seems to have dropped somewhat.
 I have a ton of older tubes in this paint because a store I frequented was clearing them out.
 I bought as much as I could afford.
 The 250ml tubes came in fantastic stackable plastic boxes which have kept the tubes in untouched new condition – what a nice touch that is.
 These are great feeling paints which I would class near or even above Winsor and Newton Artists’ paints.
 They are richly pigmented and have nice body out of the tube.
 Single pigment paints from this brand (cadmium red for example) are knockouts.
 4 out of 5.

 Williamsburg makes fantastic paint.
 They were bought by Golden a few years ago and production moved away from New York, but the quality has not changed as far as I can tell.
 They are different consistency from tube to tube, depending on the base characteristics of each pigment.
 I like that a lot.
 Each tube has a painted strip of the colour at the top which I find helpful and classy.
 It should be done by more manufacturers – some other brands have printed labels that are nowhere close to the colour of paint inside, and I’ve sometimes had to smear paint on the outside of the tube so I can actually see what’s in there.
 Williamsburg paints are pretty expensive, so I use this brand for my more important colours.
-They’re pretty hard to find in Canada, depending on where you live.
+They’re also pretty hard to find in Canada, depending on where you live.
 The hex-nut cap design they use can become impossible to unscrew without pliers.
 That can be frustrating, but they still manage to get 5 out of 5.

 Michael Harding is a UK brand of paint.
 I happily classify him a craftsman, and any of the paint I’ve used in this brand is truly the highest quality.
 I have a Cremitz white which he painstakingly makes by traditional method.
 It’s a level above flake white or lead white, made by anyone, in my opinion.
 The prices are Gucci level, but it’s like your tools are jewels.
 5 out of 5.